Manghud: Heads/rulers of the Manghit dynasty of the Emirate of Bukhara

+House of Manghud of Bukhara

 Descendants

 Their descendants, the Nogai and Karakalpak people live in Dagestan and Khorazm.
 Others are the present-day Khalkha Mongols who live in Mongolia and the Baarin banner in Inner Mongolia.
 While the Manghits are found among the Tatars in Russia, the Bashkirs and the Kazakhs.

 The daughter of the last Emir Alim Khan, Shukria Alimi Raad, worked as a broadcaster for Radio Afghanistan.
 Shukria Raad left Afghanistan with her family three months after Soviet troops invaded the country in December 1979.
 With her husband, also a journalist, and two children she fled to Pakistan, and then through Germany to the United States.
-In 1982 she joined the Voice of America, working for many years as a broadcaster for VOA's Dari Service, editor, program host and producer.
+In 1982 she joined the Voice of America, working for many years as a broadcaster for VOA's Dari Service.
+She was interviewed in BBC Farsi, where she talked about her father and how the Emirate of Bukhara fell into the Soviets hand.
+At the end she talked about how she wanted to raise her children as Tajiks, and that she is Tajik.
 Alim Khan also had a son named Shahmurad, who denounced his father in 1929 (at the age of seven) and later served in the Soviet Army.
 During his governance in Bukhara, he also had a son named Qasem who was killed by the Bolshevik revolutionaries.
 Qasem had only one son who, when he was 13 years old, escaped from Bukhara to Iran-Mashhad with his stepfather.
 When he arrived in Iran, he took the name Husein Bukharaei.
-He married Bibimeymanat Mohsenolhoseini in Mashhad.
-They had 6 sons and 4 daughters.
-Husein Bukharaei died in 1993.
-Their children (Hasan, Lo'ba, Ali, Narges, Qasem, Reza, Fatemeh, Mohammad, Mahmoud, Mahboubeh) all live in Mashhad.
-In 2020, the BBC World Service made a documentary called "Bukhara" about the last ruler of Bukhara, which refers to the fate of the family of Amir Alam Khan.
-Alim Khan's descendants include granddaughter Nailaj Naebzadeh from his daughter Razia Alimi, and great-granddaughter Kadeij Naebzadeh.
-They live in United States.
-Nailaj Naebzadeh was born in United States.
-Just like her aunt, Shukria Alimi Raad, her mother Razia Alimi too escaped from Afghanistan during the invasion of the Soviet Army in 1979.